Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-properties-net.md

 ```

 ### Whitelist an Application Pool for Instrumentation
-The following configuration excludes all application pools except `ExampleAppPool` from instrumentation by the .NET Agent.
+The following configuration excludes all application pools except `ExampleAppPool` and `Fabrikam` from instrumentation by the .NET Agent.
 This can help improve performance on applications you do not wish to analyze.

 ```
 agent:
   dotnet:
-    app_pool_whitelist: ExampleAppPool
+    app_pool_whitelist: ExampleAppPool,Fabrikam
 ```

 ### Disable Auto-update